 Dental implants currently boast the highest success rate in terms of teeth replacement options.
 In order to receive dental implants, patients must have satisfactory periodontal health and an adequate amount of jawbone tissue, as well as make healthy lifestyle choices.
+However, advanced techniques including All-on-4® implants allow even patients suffering from bone resorption to qualify.
 The doctors at Stubbs Dental in Bountiful, UT, will determine your candidacy for dental implants using advanced technology such as 3D x-rays and intraoral cameras.

 Your Initial Consultation

 During your first visit, the doctor will perform a full assessment of your gums and existing teeth.
 To evaluate the supporting jawbone, scans and x-rays will be taken.
 Advanced diagnostic imaging helps the doctor assess bone health and determine the most appropriate locations for the implant posts.